 One barrier to remote patient monitoring is financial and implementation cost concerns.
 Remote patient monitoring opens new reimbursement opportunities and enhances performance in value-based payment models.
 CMS allows Medicare reimbursement for RPM services, which may pose a challenge with medical staff shortages.

-Further, it may not be feasible for a physician to monitor all home patients.
-CPT code 99457 may be billed ‘incident to’ under general supervision instead of direct supervision.
+One common question is, how many patients can one practice manage?
+CPT code 99457 enables RPM services to be billed ‘incident to’ under general supervision instead of direct supervision.
 This means the billing physician does not need to be in the same building while clinical staff performs RPM services.
 As a result, Medicare providers can contract third-party companies to assist with tasks such as:

 - Data review